Ratko Mladić: Arrest, trial and conviction

+In 2025, Mladić was reported to be terminally ill with only months to live.
+A request for compassionate release was denied.
+In April 2026, Mladić suffered a health emergency and was briefly admitted to hospital.
+Following the incident, his lawyers made another request for compassionate release, claiming Mladić was facing "advanced, irreversible decline".
+His bid for Mladić's release was rejected in May by a UN court in The Hague, as he was receiving "comprehensive and compassionate treatment" in prison for his "dire" condition.
+Before his death, in August 2026, a doctor from the UN stated that Mladić's death "may occur at any time," possibly within weeks.

 Personal life

-Mladić and his wife Bosiljka had two children; a son named Darko and a daughter named Ana.
-Ana died on 24 March 1994, aged 23, in an apparent suicide.
-She was not married and had no children.
+Mladić and his wife Bosiljka married in 1966 and had two children; a son named Darko and a daughter, Ana.

-There were conflicting reports in various Serbian publications regarding Ana Mladić's death and the discovery of her body.
-Some media said that her body was found in her blood-splattered bedroom, and others claim it was found in a nearby park or in the woods near the Topčider cemetery.
-However, it was concluded that she had used her father's handgun, which he had been awarded at military school in his youth.
-There are also conflicting opinions on the reason for her suicide, with one of the more common theories being that she was under immense pressure from the general public as her father was frequently chided and scrutinized in the Serbian newspapers for his actions against civilians in Bosnia.
-There was another theory that stated that the reason for her suicide was the death of her boyfriend Dragan, who had been killed in the Bosnian War.
-Historian Jože Pirjevec supports this theory, writing that she killed herself to punish her father for sending her boyfriend to fight on the front line, where he was killed, and for failing to tell her about the boy's death.
+Ana died in 1994, aged 23, in an apparent suicide.
+There were conflicting reports in Serbian publications regarding her death and the discovery of her body.
+Some said her body was found in her blood-splattered bedroom, others in a nearby park or in the woods near the Topčider cemetery.
+It was concluded that she had used her father's handgun, which he had been awarded at military school in his youth.
+There are also conflicting opinions regarding the potential reasons for her suicide, with one of the more common theories being that she had been under immense pressure from the general public as her father was frequently chided and scrutinized in the Serbian newspapers for his actions against civilians in Bosnia.
+Another theory points to the death of her boyfriend Dragan, who had been killed in the Bosnian War.
+Historian Jože Pirjevec supports this theory, writing that she killed herself to punish her father for sending her boyfriend to fight on the front line, and for failing to inform her about his death.
+Until his death, Mladić maintained that she was murdered, not by suicide.

+Death

+Mladić died at the United Nations Detention Unit in The Hague, on 27 August 2026, after suffering several strokes.
+He was 84.

+Thousands attended Mladić's funeral in Belgrade, with the service being led by the Serbian Patriach Porfirije.
+A Serbian government minister's earlier announcement that he would receive a state funeral was reversed following objections from several European leaders.
+The European Union condemned the "glorification" of Mladić, stating that praise of war criminals, genocide denial and historical revisionism contradicted European values and had no place in the EU or candidate countries.
+In response to the funeral, the United Kingdom summoned Serbia's chargé d'affaires and Bosnia and Herzegovina expelled two Serbian diplomats for "crossing a red line".